Women's Action Alliance: Non-Sexist Childhood Development Initiative

 The Non-Sexist Childhood Development Initiative was designed by the WAA to combat perceived sexism in preschools.
 The project was founded because of a number of letters the group received which expressed concerns regarding gender roles and gender conformity in preschools.
 The program received funding from a number of different foundations.

 To investigate sex-role conditioning, the WAA created programs to address sexism in preschools.
-In the fall of 1973, the initiative launched the program in four childhood education centers in New York.
+In the fall of 1973, the initiative, under the directorship of Barbara Sprung, launched the program in four childhood education centers in New York.

 The program focused on four main activities: Teachers and school staff were instructed on harmful stereotypes that were being taught, raising their awareness to recognize such issues.
 Parents were educated on how sex-role stereotyping was harmful.
 A curriculum was developed to help children understand that men and women do all kinds of work inside and outside the home.
 The program also developed non-sexist multi-racial learning materials, toys and books.
-The WAA also developed of a curriculum guide called Non-Sexist Education for Young Children: A Practical Guide.
+The WAA also developed of a curriculum guide, authored by director Barbara Sprung, called Non-Sexist Education for Young Children: A Practical Guide.
 This was the first non-sexist early education material for the classroom.